KinetekEnergy/vsdiat-aashray-reddy/docs/Day-1/Risc-V.md

 All apps sit on top of the system software, or the OS.
 The OS contains software, like compilers and assemblers, along with software to handle input/output (IO), memory management, and other low level functions.
 The OS is what turns apps into machine language and runs it on the hardware.

 The hardware is the lowest layer.
-This is where the apps that were converted into machine language by the OS are ran.
+This is where the apps that were converted into machine language by the OS are run.

 The overall work flow is: App → System software (OS → Compiler → Assembler) → Hardware